levilindsey/hex-grid/example/data/progress-circle/description.md

 The progress circle consists of a ring of color-shifting dots.

+Specifically, the dots revolve in a clockwise direction while the colors of the dots transition in such a way to make the colors appear to transition in a counter-clockwise direction.

 This project uses a separate custom animation package Levi developed.